 If you need your character to be an expert in any subject, they can be.
 But you need to take your audience on that journey with them.

-For instance, Harry Potter doesn’t start the story as an expert wizard.
+For instance, Harry Potter doesn’t start the story as an expert protagonist.
 He knows even less than Hermione, a muggle born.
-This means that when he’s presented with anything in the magical world he has to ask about it and learn about it.
+This means that when he’s presented with anything in the magical world he has to ask about it.
+Harry learns about the world and the magic.
 As he learns, the audience learns too.

 If Harry had been born and raised in the magical world then explaining the history of Voldemort, how magic works, what happens at Hogwarts etc, would feel clunky.
-It would come out as an info dump written just for the audience and something they have to learn about in order for the story to make sense, it’s not entertaining or natural.
+It would come out as an info dump written just for the audience.
+An info dump only exists for the story to make sense, it’s not entertaining or natural.

 However, by learning alongside Harry, the information you need for the story to make sense is humanised.
 It’s not just a block of information, it’s relatable.
 Harry doesn’t know it, the audience doesn’t know it, and you learn together.
-You also only learn what’s needed in that moment, because that’s all Harry needs in that moment, so you’re never overwhelmed by too much information in one go.
+You also only learn what’s needed in that moment, because that’s all Harry needs in that moment.
+You’re never overwhelmed by too much information in one go.

 If your audience can emotionally connect to your Protagonist, they’ll be more emotionally invested in seeing their story through to the end.
-They care about the character, they want them got get what they want, so they stick around to see if it happens.
+They care about the character so they stick around to see if they get what they want.

-If your character is an expert in a subject that is completely unrelatable to your audience, it will create a disconnect.
+A expert protagonist in a subject that is completely unrelatable to your audience, it will create a disconnect.
 They’ll move through a world that’s unfamiliar to your audience with a confidence that your audience couldn’t experience.

 However, if you go on that journey with them, it’s different.
 Watching someone learn a new thing in a new world, even if it’s a magical thing in a fantasy world, is relatable.
 We’ve all been new, we’ve all been outsiders.
 We’ve all had to learn about how to function in a situation we are unfamiliar with.
 It’s not the knowledge they’re gaining that your audience will connect to, it’s the process of gaining it.